G4lile0/tinyGS/README.md

 ## Arduino IDE
 You can install the Arduino IDE by downloading it from [arduino.cc](https://www.arduino.cc/en/Main/Software), we recommend the last version, but you should use v1.6 or above.

-### Install the Arduino Core for ESP8266
+### Install the Arduino Core for ESP32
-First step is to install support for ESP8266 based boards on the Arduino IDE through the Board Manager.
-These instruction are copied and adapted from the Arduino Core for ESP8266 documentation here: [https://github.com/esp8266/Arduino/](https://github.com/esp8266/Arduino/).
+First step is to install support for ESP32 based boards on the Arduino IDE through the Board Manager.

 * Start Arduino and open Preferences window.
 * Enter `https://dl.espressif.com/dl/package_esp32_index.json` into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
-* Open Boards Manager from Tools > Board menu and find *esp8266* platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
+* Open Boards Manager from Tools > Board menu and find *esp32* platform.
 * Select the version you need from a drop-down box.
 * Click *install* button.

-Credit to [ESPurna](https://github.com/xoseperez/espurna/wiki/ArduinoIDE) for this section

 ### Installing dependencies
 This project relies on several third party dependencies that must be installed in order to be able to build the binaries you can find the dependencies list below: